 Some students were with their parents in the school on Thursday and counseling has been made available at various locales since the shooting.

 “I watched families walk through the school holding hands, I watched people helping each other come back into the school,” said Geauga County Sheriff Dan McClelland of the scene inside the school Thursday.
 “It was an incredible spirit of Chardon.
 I’ll never forget that.
 This is why we live here.”

-Frank Hall, an assistant football coach and study hall teacher who chased the gunman from the school, said Thursday it was important that students and staff return -- if for no other reason than to "show that terror and evil do not win out."
+Frank Hall, an assistant football coach and study hall teacher who chased the gunman from the school, said Thursday it was important that students and staff return – if for no other reason than to show that “show that terror and evil do not win out.”

 “I’m here to tell you that tomorrow our schools will be open, our teachers will be there, our administration will be there, our parents and community, but more important our children will be there,” said Hall.